MNiwano/Eclaire/README.md

 * **eclair.py**
     a source file of module
 * **readme.pdf**
-    a manual of reduction.ipynb and fitsget.ipynb
+    a manual of reduction.ipynb and fitsget.ipynb (Japanese)
 * **reduction.ipynb**
-    a sample program running on Google Colaboratory for trying Eclair
+    a sample program running on Google Colaboratory for trying Eclair (Japanese)
 * **fitsget.ipynb**
-    a program to get FITS files as test data for running reduction.ipynb
+    a program to get FITS files as test data for running reduction.ipynb (Japanese)